-We recognize the transformative power of relationships and community.
+We recognize the transformative power of relationships and the healing power of community.
 We nurture relationships as the foundation of leadership, learning, inclusion, culture, and health.
 We cherish our relationships and lean on them, as they are an endless well that heals many forms of suffering.
 They are the foundation of our joy, growth, comfort and laughter.

-Especially in light of the trauma related to the pandemic and racial justice movement / white backlash, it is likely that group / interpersonal interventions are a powerful driver of post-traumatic growth (Anxiety, Stress & Coping, 2021).
+Especially in light of the trauma related to the pandemic and racial justice movement / white backlash, group / interpersonal interventions can be a meaningful driver of post-traumatic growth (Anxiety, Stress & Coping, 2021).

-By activating their purpose, they improve their emotional regulation (+538%) and resilience (+529%) (Kumanu/Harris, 2021) and have 32% fewer doctor’s visits and 61% fewer hospital overnights (Harvard, 2014).
+By activating their purpose, they improve their emotional regulation (+538%) and resilience (+529%) (Kumanu/Harris, 2021), resulting in 32% fewer doctor’s visits and 61% fewer hospital overnights (Harvard, 2014).
 These diverse relationships also empower social integration, a powerful driver of longevity resulting in employee life spans that are 10% longer, and increasing the likelihood that employees reach the age 85 by 41% (Journals of Gerontology, 2020).

-When combined with the 7+ year longevity bump from purpose (Journal of Psychosomatic Medicine, 2008), small, diverse peer learning groups centered in purpose and values, may be one of the most promising solutions for human longevity and vitality in existence.
+When combined with the 7+ year longevity bump from purpose (Journal of Psychosomatic Medicine, 2008), together we upper reaches of longevity and vitality.